DMills27/Nix-Sovereign-Tech-Fund-Report/NixOS-manual.md

 2. Then creating an ISO from the NixOS-shim that is then submitted for review by the shim-review committee which is a community-driven solution endorsed by Microsoft, allowing open-source contributors to request signature validation.

 ## Measured Boot
-While secure boot provides a greater degree of security, it is still susceptible to attacks such as rootkits, which can conceal their presence or the presence of other undesirable software on a computer, or Direct Memory Access (DMA) attacks, which can inject code into memory during the boot process.
+While Secure Boot provides a greater degree of security, it is still susceptible to attacks such as rootkits, which can conceal their presence or the presence of other undesirable software on a computer, or Direct Memory Access (DMA) attacks, which can inject code into memory during the boot process.
 We can gain a greater level of security through an extra layer of security called Measured Boot.

 Measured Boot records a hash of each system component onto the Trusted Platform Module 2.0 (TPM2) as the system boots.
 This entails measuring each component, using memory locations called Platform Configuration Registers, from the firmware to the boot start drivers, which are then hashed.
 These measurements are then securely stored in the TPM2, and a log is produced, facilitating remote verification of the client's boot state.